Skip to main content

 National Living Wage and minimum wage

 Every hour you work must be paid at least the National Living Wage (or National Minimum Wage for under 21s).
-For 2024/25:
+From April 2026:

 AgeMinimum hourly rate